anrfram/CIS/README.md

 Access the live site in the built-in browser window

 -OR-

 If you want to run locally instead of using Replit:

-Download the ZIP from Replit
+Download the ZIP from Replit or the ZIP file attatched to this repository

 Extract ALL files to same folder